 This is one of the more effective options for me.

-Aside from having a fence, I let the clover and weeds grow near the other end of my yard to keep the rabbits over there, instead of trying to eat my tomato plants.
+Aside from having a fence, I let the clover and weeds grow near the other end of my yard to keep the rabbits over there, instead of them trying to eat my garden plants.

 6. Companion Planting

-Companion planting is a great solution for gardens because you get an extra set of vegetables while keeping some of the other ones “safe” from predators.
+Companion planting is a similar solution to growing plants elsewhere because you get an extra set of vegetables while keeping some of the other ones “safe” from predators.

 They can also be used to deter rabbits from eating your veggies as well if you plant a few of these along with your flowers.
 Here are some of the plants rabbits aren’t huge fans of.